jaedong98/accessibility4md/README.md

 # Accessibility4md

+## Project Description
+Course work Final Project - [UW CSEP 590B](https://courses.cs.washington.edu/courses/csep590b/23wi/assignments/project.html)

+There are many tools available to check the accessibility of the HTML files.
+The markdown format is one of the common format that helps authors to focus on writing instead of formating.
+However, there are no tools available to check the accessibility of the markdown files during the publication workflow.
+This project aims to demonstrate that the authors can improve the accessibility during their publication workflow.

+## Contents
 This repository contains a set of extensions for [Python-Markdown](https://github.com/Python-Markdown/markdown), focusing on the accessibility on the markdown file.

-This project aim to demonstrate that the authors can improve the accessibility before publishing documents.
-This projects uses the visitor pattern to visit and check the each nodes parsed by python-markdown library and provides the feedback in console.

 # Prerequisite
+This project requires the python-markdown package to be installed.
 ```bash
 pip install markdown
 ```

 # Extension installation
+The extensions are located in the `src/extensions` folder.
+To install the extensions, run the following command.
 ```bash
 cd src/extensions
 python setup install
 ```

-# Examples
+# Current implemented extensions
 ## Check if alternative text is missing or duplicate.
 ```python
 import markdown